kocasariumut/deneme123/.github/ISSUE_TEMPLATE/wiki.md

 ---

-What is the problem behind the wiki update?
+Why is this wiki update necessary, what is the problem?
 --------------------------------------
 <!--
   Provide a clear and concise description of what the problem is.